yvesdhondt/bike-sharing-demand-prediction/project_deliverables/project_report.md

 RMSE of -0.127174 while the un-tuned model had an RMSE of -0.129765.
 However, according to the Kaggle score, the un-tuned model performed a little bit better with an RMSLE of 0.38512 vs an RSMLE of 0.39251 for the tuned model.

+The increased time & removal of the models that did not perform well from the AutoGluon training allowed to search longer for a better model as well as dedicating more time to those models that did work.

+Next to this, enabling the `auto_stack` meant that bagged models were investigated an this can clearly be seen in the summary of the tuned model as almost all of the top models are in fact bagged models.

 Overall, the performance gains of the model are debatable at best and as good as negligible.

 ### If you were given more time with this dataset, where do you think you would spend more time?